allandev5959/allandev5959.github.io/_posts/2023-11-22-Deploy-Your-Own-OpenVPN-Server-on-AWS.md

 ![image](https://bohansec.com/assets/vpn-blog/21.png "image")

-Next, depending on your operating system. we can download a VPN client at the following URL, and connect to the VPN server with the credentials we set earlier.
+Next, depending on your operating system, we can download a VPN client at the following URL and connect to the VPN server with the credentials we set earlier.

 [https://openvpn.net/client/](https://openvpn.net/client/){:target="_blank"}